 Since our IPO, the base management fee calculation has deducted the borrowings under the SLF Credit Facility.
 The SLF Credit Facility had historically consisted of primarily lower yielding assets at higher advance rates.
 As part of an amendment to our existing credit facilities with Wells Fargo Bank, National Association, the SLF Credit Facility merged with the NMF Holdings Loan and Security Agreement, as amended and restated, dated May 19, 2011, and into the Second Amended and Restated Loan and Security Agreement with Wells Fargo Bank, National Association (the "Holdings Credit Facility") on December 18, 2014.
 See Item 8.-Financial Statements and Supplementary Data-Note 7.
 Borrowings for additional information on our credit facilities.
 The amendment merged the credit facilities and combined the amount of borrowings previously available.
-Post credit facility merger and to be consistent with the methodology since our IPO, the Investment Adviser will continue to waive management fees on the leverage associated with those assets that share the same underlying yield characteristics with investments leveraged under the legacy SLF Credit Facility, which approximated \$281.2 million as of December 31, 2017.
+Post credit facility merger and to be consistent with the methodology since our IPO, the Investment Adviser will continue to waive management fees on the leverage associated with those assets that share the same underlying yield characteristics with investment Adviser will continue to waive Facility, which approximated \$525.7 million as of December 31, 2018.
 The Investment Adviser cannot recoup management fees that the Investment Adviser has previously waived.
-For the year ended December 31, 2017, total management fees waived was approximately \$5.6 million.
+For the year ended December 31, 2018, total management fees waived was approximately \$6.7 million.